Retirement 101: How to Start Saving for Retirement

 By adapting your life to meet these goals, you will better your financial position.
 However, it is important to regularly check on your accounts to ensure you don’t need to dial up or dial back how much you are contributing to each retirement account.
 Put these regular check-in points on a calendar every quarter.
 Once you get comfortable with the process, you can gradually space them to semi-annual check-in points.

-Smart Money -> Top 12 Most Common Financial Mistakes
+Learn to Avoid These: Top 12 Most Common Financial Mistakes

-What is a Mini Retirement?
+What Is a Mini Retirement?

 The idea of retirement has changed significantly over the last several decades.
 Young working professionals want to retire earlier, work less, and transition careers more often.